crinavarlan/discover_thailand/README.md

 * Only members can *create, edit and delete* a post.

 *__Products__*
-* There is a list of different packages that users can buy using paypal.
+* There is a list of different packages that any visitor can buy using paypal.

 *__Contact__*
 * A **form** that allows any visitor to ask question.